tonyh4156/20-20-20.github.io/index.md

 # Introduction
 --------------
+Welcome!
 Today, many people spend a lot of time working with their computers, often leading to eye fatigue.
-Fortunately, there is a trick called the 20-20-20 rule where a person for every 20 minutes, looks at something 20 feet away for 20 seconds.
-The application below attempts to provide users with reminders that follow the rule and attempts to relieve some eye strain.
+Fortunately, there is a trick called the 20-20-20 rule where a person, for every 20 minutes, looks at something 20 feet away for 20 seconds.
+The application below attempts to provide users with consistent reminders that follow the rule and attempts to relieve some eye strain.

 ## How to Install
 -----------------
-Latest version: 1.0

 ### MacOS
 ---------
 Step 1: Download the .app file and once finished, drag the file into the Applications folder